Dilong paradoxus: Feathers

 Dilong paradoxus had a covering of simple feathers or protofeathers.
 The feathers were seen in fossilized skin impressions from near the jaw and tail.
 They are not identical to modern bird feathers, lacking a central shaft and most likely used for warmth, since they could not have enabled flight.
 Adult tyrannosaurs, found in Alberta and Mongolia have skin impressions which appear to show the pebbly scales typical of other dinosaurs.
-Xu et al. (2004) speculated that the tyrannosauroids may have had different skin coverings on different parts of their bodies—perhaps mixing scales and feathers.
+Xu et al. (2004) speculated the tyrannosauroids may have had different skin coverings on different parts of their bodies—perhaps mixing scales and feathers.
 They also speculated that feathers may correlate negatively with body size—that juveniles may have been feathered, then shed the feathers and expressed only scales as the animal became larger and no longer needed insulation to stay warm.

 Classification

 When Dilong was first described, it was considered one of the earliest and most primitive members of Tyrannosauroidea, the group that includes the later, larger tyrannosaurids such as Tyrannosaurus rex.
 At least one later study, by Turner and colleagues in 2007, reanalyzed the relationships of coelurosaurian dinosaurs, including Dilong, and found that it was not a tyrannosauroid.
 Rather, they placed Dilong two steps above the tyrannosauroids in their phylogeny; more advanced than Coelurus, but more primitive than the Compsognathidae.
 However, other studies continued to find Dilong as a tyrannosauroid, and some (such as Carr & Williamson 2010) found Dilong to fall within Tyrannosauroidea, not among the more advanced coelurosaurs.

 Below is a cladogram containing most tyrannosauroids by Loewen et al. in 2013.